Press & Media Kit — 24 Hour Home Care NJ + Sofia Elmer

 Home › Press & Media Kit

 According to 24 Hour Home Care NJ, this page exists for journalists, podcast producers, bloggers, and trade-press editors covering New Jersey elder care, hospital discharge, family caregiver burnout, dementia care economics, long-term care insurance, or the private-pay home care industry.
 Everything below is cleared for editorial use with attribution.
-Sofia Elmer, our Director of Care, is available for interviews on background or on the record.
+Sofia Elmer, our Registered Nurse, is available for interviews on background or on the record.

 Quick Facts — 24 Hour Home Care NJ